-Figure 4 Publications by location
+Figure 4.
+Publications by location.

-Tables 1 and 2 show that the authors of the reviewed papers employed various methodologies to perform their research.
-These methodologies are identified for the individual papers in table 1 for reuse drivers & table 2 for reuse barriers.
-The variety of techniques used, including various qualitative and quantitative methods, show the attempts made by different authors to study different aspects of BCR, which reveals the increasing importance of this intervention among researchers.
-For instance, a series of studies performed in Australia employs mixed methodologies such as interviews and questionnaire surveys and targets various stakeholders to investigate drivers and barriers to reverse logistics in the South Australian construction context (Chileshe et al. 2016b, Rameezdeen et al. 2016, Chileshe et al. 2016a, 2018, 2015).
-These studies show the importance of a holistic approach in seeking the experts' opinions (through qualitative methods (Saunders et al. 2016)) and the actual experiences (through quantitative methods (Saunders et al. 2016)) to identify deficiencies in the body of knowledge and eventually promote practices like reuse in the building sector.
-While it is tempting to discuss different research methods and methodologies employed in the 76 papers reviewed (and compare advantages and limitations of them), the above is out of the scope of this study and can be investigated separately.
 Throughout this study, the authors identified 57 drivers and 130 barriers affecting the reuse of building components.
-From a sustainability perspective, the reuse of building components has social, environmental, and economic advantages (Jaillon and Poon 2014); hence, certain factors can be categorized under these three groups.
-However, the successful implementation of any intervention (here, the reuse of building components) to promote sustainability in the building sector highly depends on the technical feasibility (such as durability), the regulatory enforcement (minimum performance requirements set by regulations), and competency and willingness of the organizations engaged (knowledge, skills, infrastructure, innovation, etc.)(Nußholz et al. 2019).
-Therefore, an interdisciplinary approach towards sustainability becomes crucial while addressing the shortcomings in the body of knowledge on reuse (Kajikawa et al. 2014).
-On this basis and following (Pomponi and Moncaster 2017, Tingley et al. 2017), the authors grouped the identified reuse drivers and barriers under economic, environmental, social, technical, regulatory, and organisational categories (Tables 1 and 2).
-Besides, to better present the identified reuse drivers and barriers and to avoid congested tables, under each major category, the authors grouped the factors into further sub-categories, as shown in tables 1 and 2.
+From a sustainability perspective, the reuse of building components has social, environmental and economic advantages (Jaillon and Poon, 2014); hence, certain factors can be categorized under these three groups.
+However, the successful implementation of any intervention (here, the reuse of building components) to promote sustainability in the building sector highly depends on the technical feasibility (such as durability), the regulatory enforcement (minimum performance requirements set by regulations) and the competency and willingness of the organizations engaged (knowledge, skills, infrastructure, innovation, etc.) (Nußholz et al., 2019).
+Therefore, an interdisciplinary approach towards sustainability becomes crucial while addressing the shortcomings in the body of knowledge on reuse (Kajikawa et al., 2014).
+On this basis and following Pomponi and Moncaster (2017) and Tingley et al. (2017), the authors grouped the identified reuse drivers and barriers under economic, environmental, social, technical, regulatory and organizational categories (Tables 1 and 2).

+Besides, to better present the identified reuse drivers and barriers and to avoid congested tables, under each major category, the authors grouped the factors into further sub-categories, as shown in Tables 1 and 2.
 These sub-categories are defined based on the common characteristics of groups of factors.
-For instance, "Lower cost of reused components" and "Increased cost of landfilling" are economic drivers and are grouped under sub-category "Cost" in table 1.
-It is because in case of the former, the lower cost of the component can decrease the total cost of the project and in case of the latter, landfilling is expensive and reusing the element can reduce additional costs.
-This approach has been pursued in the case of barriers to BCR, as well.
+For instance, 'Lower cost of reused components' and 'Increased cost of landfilling' are economic drivers and are grouped under the sub-category 'Cost' in Table 1.
+It is because, in the case of the former, the lower cost of the component can decrease the total cost of the project and, in the case of the latter, landfilling is expensive and reusing the element can reduce additional costs.
+This approach has been pursued in the case of barriers to BCR as well.